fleetdm/fleet/handbook/engineering/README.md

 - Engineering process discussion
 - Review Q2 OKRs

-### Product/Eng Weekly (Weekly - 30 minutes)
+### Product and Eng Weekly
 Engineering and Product sync on priorities for the upcoming release, surface and address any inter-group dependencies.
+Held weekly for 30 minutes.

 #### Participants
 This would include the CTO + Engineering managers + PMs.